NewFormat logo

 For doing this you need a software tool, a PDF editor,

-This is when you need help by axes4 tools to finally get a
+Benefit from axes4 software tools to finally get a

 100% PDF/UA compliant document in a few minutes: